-There are many ways to support the School’s unique programs.
+There are many ways to support the School’s unique programs and ensembles.
 Here are but a few examples.

 provides vital scholarships to attract the most talented prospective students; brings visiting artists, guest directors, agents, and other industry insiders to Ann Arbor to work with students in person; and creates performance opportunities our students need to succeed in the competitive world of theatre, film, and television.